ayushxx17/ai-data-agent-assignment/README.md

 📊 AI Data Agent Assignment

-This project demonstrates a simple AI-powered Data Agent with a FastAPI backend and a React + Vite + Tailwind + Recharts frontend.
+I built a simple AI-powered Data Agent with a FastAPI backend and a React + Vite + Tailwind + Recharts frontend.

 It allows users to ask natural language questions about sales data, which are automatically converted into SQL queries, executed on a SQLite database, and visualized with tables and charts.